HiveMQ Edge Protocol Adapters

 S7 Adapter

-S7 PUT/GET must be enabled on the PLC (Programmable Logic Controller), otherwise a connection with the S7 adapter is not possible.
-The setting can be found on your TIA Portal in the General tab, under Protection & SecurityConnection mechanismsPermit access with PUT/GET communication from remote partner.
+S7 PUT/GET must be enabled on the PLC, otherwise a connection with the S7 adapter is not possible.
+The setting can be found in your TIA Portal in the General tab, under Protection & SecurityConnection mechanismsPermit access with PUT/GET communication from remote partner.

 Example minimal S7 adapter configuration